MEGA-caveat/mega-caveat.github.io/_attacks/attacks.md

 ## Attack based on small subgroups

 The second attack relied on how RSA decryption was carried out by the client during user authentication.
 It exploited a legacy artefact in the code that changed the resulting RSA plaintext length if a certain byte condition on the plaintext did not hold, in combination with an explicit error arising from a plaintext length check that was again reported to the server.
 The attack is a form of a [small order subgroup attack](https://doi.org/10.1007/BFb005224), in that it relies on the ECB encryption oracle to overwrite the RSA primes $$ p, q $$ with values such that $$ (p − 1)(q − 1) $$ has known small prime factors.
-This forced the client's decryption to take place in one of several small subgroups.
+This forces the client's decryption to take place in one of several small subgroups.

 The attack also overwrites the user's private key value $$ d $$ with a value that is completely known except in the target plaintext block.
 Then, the malicious server could use the length check oracle